 Ehlo nodded.
 Then his scheming smile turned on.
 “You don’t happen to be looking for a new habitat, do you?”

 Wallace had on his amused smile then.
 “Huang, you seriously never fail to amaze.”

 Ehlo had on his proud look then.
 “Of course.”
 He turned to Bryant again after sending Wallace an annoyed look.
 “So, what do you say?
 Want to be our new roommate?”

 Bryant looked back and forth between all pairs of staring eyes then.
-Yes, though the others gave Ehlo a look like he was trying to find a way to take advantage of others, but they were also curious of Bryant’s response as well.
+Yes, though the others gave Ehlo a look like he was trying to find a way to take advantage of others, they were also curious about Bryant’s response as well.